mnyorba/nunjucks-starter/README.md

 Download and unzip: https://github.com/mnyorba/nunjucks-starter/archive/master.zip
 ### Install dependencies:
 ```
-npm
+npm i
 ```
 ## Usage
 ```
 npm run watch
 ```
-This task will start a new server, open up a browser and watch for any SCSS, JS, PHP changes; once it compiles those changes, the browser will automatically reload page with injected the changes!
+This task copies all the files necessary for the project to the "dev" directory and will start a new server, open up a browser and watch for any SCSS, JS, PHP changes; once it compiles those changes, the browser will automatically reload page with injected the changes!

 ## Production
 ```